idrassi/DirHash/README.md

 if -sum is specified, program will output the hash of every file processed in a format similar to shasum.

-if -verify is specified, program will verify the hash of every file processed against its hash value present in the given checksum file.
+if -verify is specified, program will verify the hash against value(s) present on the specified file.
+The argument to this switch must be either a checksum file or a result file.

 if -clip is specified, the hash result is copied to Windows clipboard.
 This switch is ignored when -sum is specified.